+Non Corporate issuer: In the absence of a UBS ESG Risk Recommendation, the sub-funds will consider-er the risk signal from the proprietary ESG Risk Dashboard and exclude issuers with a positive risk signal from the proprietary ESG Risk Dashboard

+Securitized bonds are not part covered by the ESG integration process.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
-The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.

-• What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-The following binding element(s) of the investment strategy are used to select the investments to attain the characteristic(s) promoted by this financial product:

-A sustainability profile that is higher than the benchmark's sustainability profile.

-A lower Scope 1 and 2 Weighted Average Carbon Intensity (WACI) than its benchmark.
+Sustainability Exclusion Policy: The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
+The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.
+What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+The following binding element(s) of the investment strategy are used to select the investments to attain the characteristic(s) promoted by this financial product: Characteristic 1): A sustainability profile that is higher than the benchmark's sustainability profile.
+Characteristic 2): A lower Scope 1 and 2 Weighted Average Carbon Intensity (WACI) than its benchmark.
 The calculations do not take account of cash, derivatives and unrated investment instruments.

-The characteristic(s), the minimum proportion of sustainable investments and the minimum proportion of investments used to meet the environmental and/or social characteristics promoted by the financial product are calculated at quarter end using the average of all business days' values in the quarter.

-Issuers are assessed for ESG risks using a proprietary UBS ESG Risk Recommendation, which rates issuers using a five-point scale (1 - negligible, 2 - low, 3 - moderate, 4 - high and 5 - severe ESG risk).
-The sub-funds will generally exclude corporate issuers with risks identified in the ESG Risk Dashboard (described in the ESG Integration section) unless the overall UBS ESG risk recommendation is between 1 and 3, which is considered to be an acceptable risk for Sustainability Focus funds.

-The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
-The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.

-• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-Good governance practices include sound management structures, ment structures, employee relations, remuneration of staff and tax compliance.

-What is the policy to assess good governance practices of the investee companies?
+The characteristic(s), the minimum proportion of sustainable investments and the minimum propor- tion of investments used to meet the environmental and/or social characteristics promoted by the financial product are calculated at quarter end using the average of all business days' values in the quarter.
+Fund specific exclusions: Corporate issuers: Generally corporate Issuers are assessed for ESG risks using a proprietary UBS ESG Risk Recommendation, which rates issuers using a five-point scale (1 - negligible, 2 - low, 3 - moder- ate, 4 - high and 5 - severe ESG risk).
+The sub-funds will generally exclude corporate issuers with risks identified in the ESG Risk Dashboard (described in the ESG Integration section) unless the overall UBS ESG risk recommendation is between 1 and 3.
+Non Corporate issuer: In the absence of a UBS ESG Risk Recommendation, the sub-funds will consider- er the risk signal from the proprietary ESG Risk Dashboard and exclude issuers with a positive risk signal from the proprietary ESG Risk Dashboard Securitized bonds are not part covered by the ESG integration process.
+Sustainability Exclusion Policy: The Sustainability Exclusion Policy of the Portfolio Manager outlines the exclusions applied to the investment universe of the financial product.
+The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Exclusion Policy" in the main body of the Sales Prospectus.
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Not applicable.
+Good governance practices include sound manage- ment structures, employee relations, What is the policy to assess good governance practices of the investee com- panies? employee relations, remuneration of staff and tax com- pliance.
 Good corporate governance is a key driver of sustainable performance and is therefore embedded in the Portfolio Manager's investment strategy.
-The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers in order to identify companies with material ESG risks.
+The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources from internal and recognized external providers describes the share of investments in specific assets. in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.
 The assessment of good governance includes consideration of board structure and independence, remuneration alignment, transparency of ownership and control, and financial reporting.

-Asset allocation describes the share of investments in specific assets.

-Taxonomy-aligned activities are expressed as a share

-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies